-In August 2013, the Authority established its commercial paper program, consisting of its \$125 million Commercial Paper Notes, Series 2013 A, supported by an irrevocable letter of credit provided by State Street Bank and Trust Company, which expires in August 2016, and its \$75 million Commercial Paper Notes, Series 2013 B secured by a standby liquidity facility provided by U.S. Bank National Association, which expires in August 2016.
+In August 2013, the Authority established its commercial paper program, consisting of its \$125 million Commercial Paper Notes, Series 2013 A (the "Series 2013A Notes"), supported by an irrevocable letter of credit provided by State Street Bank and Trust Company, which expires in August 2016, and its \$75 million Commercial Paper Notes, Series 2013 B (the "Series 2013B Notes") secured by a standby liquidity facility provided by U.S. Bank National Association, which expires in August 2016.
 The Authority may issue notes under either series on a taxable or tax-exempt basis to further the Authority and the University's efforts to establish a "just in time" borrowing program to fund the University's capital plan as needed during construction periods.
 Such notes are secured under the Trust Agreement dated as of November 1, 2000, between the Authority and U.S. Bank National Association, Boston, Massachusetts, as successor trustee, and a contract with the University and are repayable from the proceeds of rollover commercial paper notes, funds advanced under the liquidity facilities, bonds to be issued by the Authority in the future or available funds of the University.
-The Authority currently has \$25 million outstanding under each series, for a total amount of \$50 million.
-It is anticipated that a portion of such notes will be repaid with a portion of the Bond proceeds.
+The Authority currently has \$30 million outstanding under its Series 2013 A Notes and \$25 million outstanding under its Series 2013 B Notes, for a total amount of \$55 million, a portion of which is expected to be paid off from a portion of the proceeds of the Bonds.

-Bonds issued by the Massachusetts Development Finance Agency
+Bonds Issued by the Massachusetts Development Finance Agency

-As of June 30, 2013, the MDFA had outstanding bonds of approximately \$346.430 million, for which the University is contractually obligated to pay debt service.
+As of June 30, 2014, the MDFA has outstanding bonds of approximately \$259.165 million, for which the University is contractually obligated to pay debt service.